ckfinder/ckfinder-docs-samples/README.md

 Plugins list
 ------------

+* CustomButton - Plugin that illustrates how to add a toolbar button with custom icon.
-* StatusBarInfo - Example plugin that illustrates Status Bar usage.
+* StatusBarInfo - Plugin that illustrates Status Bar usage.

 Creating plugins
 ----------------